Aegean Islands – Aegean Sea Islands Guide

 Best Beach In Ikaria

-Although beaches are not the main trait in Ikaria, some are indeed a gem and shouldn’t be missed.
-Probably the most famous of them is Seychelles Beach, paradisiac white sand (and white pebbled) beach with crystal turquoise waters and imposing clear cliffs on both sides.
+Although beaches are not the main trait in Ikaria, some are indeed gems and shouldn’t be missed.
+Probably the most famous of them is Seychelles Beach, a paradisiac white sand (and white pebbled) beach with crystal turquoise waters and imposing clear cliffs on both sides.

 Lesbos